 Week nine marks Guru’s Day in the calendar, one of the first big milestones of the fourth year project.
 I had the amazing privilege of having conversations with and showing my concept to six gurus over the course of the day.
 It was really nice seeing the studio come together in such a presentable way too.

-Ryan Hutcheon and Hazel Wylie were both previous graduates of the Social Digital programme of study so their insight was most valuable to my personal development as design student.
-I spoke to Ryan mostly about my anxieties about my upcoming future career.
-I feel like it takes being in a job to get a real sense of the values of the company, I’m worried about ending up somewhere that I’m not happy with.
-I also feel like it isn’t a good idea to bounce from job to job as I may never find something suitable and end up not developing my career as a designer.
-Ryan did a good job settling these fears for me, he said to keep my initial placement for six months at least then use that experience to make switching job easier when its time to move on.
+Ryan Hutcheon and Hazel Wylie were both previous graduates of the Social Digital programme of study so their insight was most valuable to my personal development as a design student.
+I spoke to Ryan mostly about my anxieties regarding my future career.
+I feel like it takes being in a job to get a real sense of the values of the company; I’m worried about ending up somewhere I’m not happy.
+I also feel like it isn’t a good idea to bounce from job to job, as I may never find something suitable and end up not developing my career as a designer.
+Ryan did a good of job settling these fears for me; he said to keep my initial placement for at least six months, and then to use that experience to make switching jobs easier when it’s time to move on.
 Hazel had actually already done this in her career, moving from Prudential to the BBC within six months of initial employment.
-I spoke with Hazel about my fears about running a workshop and she gave me helpful tips and ideas on making that experience smoother from her own experiences in teaching.
+I spoke with Hazel regarding my fears about running a workshop and she gave me helpful tips and ideas on making that experience smoother from her own experiences in teaching.

-I was really happy with how well my visual notepad desk worked.
-It allowed me to visually summarise what we had been talking about and to confirm that I understood what the guru has said to me.
+I was really happy with how well my visual-notepad desk worked.
+It allowed me to visually summarise what we had been talking about and to confirm that I understood what the guru had said to me.
 I found my conversations with Adam Todd and Jasmine Cox to be the most interesting conceptually.
 Adam, for example, introduced me to a product that was a dress with mechanical arms.
-The dress monitored your acidity of the sweat on your skin.
+The dress monitored the acidity of the sweat on your skin.
 When you are around someone you don’t like, your sweat becomes acidic, and vice versa for someone you tend to be comfortable with.
-As a result this dress would recoil from people you do not like and reach its arms out towards those you are fond of.
-I loved the honesty of the clothing and how it acted was completely out of your control, it was a very visual representation of how you truly felt about a situation.
-He recommended that I try foil models in my workshops as it is a creative visual medium that no one is going to be particularly good at.
+As a result, this dress would recoil from people you do not like and reach its arms out towards those you are fond of.
+I loved the honesty of the clothing and how it acted completely out of your control; it was a very visual representation of how you truly felt about a situation.
+He recommended that I try foil models in my workshops, as it is a creative visual medium that no one is going to be particularly good at.
 This avoids someone at my workshop being particularly good at drawing and intimidating the other participants into expressing themselves less.

-I also spoke to Finlay Craig and Loraine Clarke but due to time constraints during the day these conversations were cut short but still had valuable nuggets of information within them.
-I really appreciate how much work and time went into getting these amazing people into our studio, they were all incredible resources to be able to draw inspiration from.
+I also spoke to Finlay Craig and Loraine Clarke, but due to time constraints during the day these conversations were cut short though they still had valuable nuggets of information within them.
+I really appreciate how much work and time went into getting these amazing people into our studio; they were all incredible resources to be able to draw inspiration from.

 I thought the workshop brought out some interesting thoughts that I would never have explored without the prompting.
 This made me think about how I am going to design exercises for my own workshops and what kind of responses I might get from them.
-The design of the tarot cards was really fantastic and I’d really like to have a similar deck of cards for activities in the future.
-I wish Kirsty well with the rest of her project and I’m really glad I got to explore some ideas with her.
+The design of the tarot cards was really fantastic, and I’d really love to have a similar deck of cards for activities in the future.
+I wish Kirsty well with the rest of her project, and I’m really glad I got to explore some ideas with her.